hyperoslo/Imaginary/README.md

 Using remote images in an application is more or less a requirement these days.
 This process should be easy, straight-forward and hassle free, and with `Imaginary`, it is.
-With a narrow yet flexible public API, you can set images using URL's, add placeholdes, pre-process images and use callbacks for when images are set.
+With a narrow yet flexible public API, you can set images using URL's, add placeholders, pre-process images and use callbacks for when images are set.

 ## Usage